zakkbob/random-wallpapers/README.md

 ## How do i use it?

-Currently, the only way is to built it yourself (epic github actions coming soon...)
+Currently, the only way is to build and install it yourself (epic github actions coming soon...)
 - Clone the repo using git `git clone https://github.com/zakkbob/random-wallpapers` (install git [here](https://git-scm.com/downloads) if you don't have it already)
 - Navigate to project root `cd ./random-wallpapers`
-- Install it using `go install ./cmd/randomwallpapers` (install go [here](https://go.dev/doc/install) if you don't have it already)
+- Install it using the go cli `go install ./cmd/randomwallpapers` (install go [here](https://go.dev/doc/install) if you don't have it already)
 - You can now call the `randomwallpapers` command!
 (See [flags](#flags) for more info on how to use it)

 ### Flags